Experienced Scottsdale Attorney Litigates Child Support Disputes

 - The child’s standard of living prior to divorce or separation (if applicable)

 Arizona law states that child support terminates when the child turns 18 years old, unless he or she has not graduated from high school by age 18.
-In that case, payments continue until whichever event occurs first: the day of high school graduation or the day the child turns 19.
+In that case, payments continue until whichever event occurs first: through the month of high school graduation or the month the child turns 19.

 In general, a high-earning parent, especially one who has less time with the children under the parenting plan, pays support to the other parent.
 However, for the amount of support to be fair, each parent must provide accurate financial information to the court.
 Mark Cord is adept at using the discovery process to determine whether parties are hiding income or assets, or deliberately earning less to tip the scales in their favor.

 Deviations from the child support guidelines in Arizona

 Arizona allows judges to deviate upward or downward from the amount provided by the guidelines.
 First, the court must consider numerous factors listed in the law at A.R.S. §25-320A.
 These include: